lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/ArenaOpponents.jpg" width=300>
 <sup>Example of Diamond Arena opponents.
 Increase your rank by defeating stylists with a higher Tier Position</sup>

 When other stylists challenge and defeat you, your Tier Position will decrease.
 Remember: you unlock Diamond Arena Exclusives based on the Tier you *finish* the week in, so keep an eye on your Tier Position throughout the week to make sure you don't dip below the required Tier.

-You have the entire season to buy the Exclusive set pieces, so even if you can't reach the required Tier right away, you should still compete to collect Flowers of Odes and increase your Styling Power to eventually compete in the higher Tiers.
+> **Did you know?**
+Unlocking a Diamond Arena Exclusive item for purchase only needs to be done once per Season.
+Even if you finish at a lower Tier in subsequent weeks, you may still purchase the items you unlocked previously.

-#### How to Collect Designer's Reflections from the Diamond Arena:
+#### How to Earn Designer's Reflections from the Diamond Arena:

-1. Check the requirements to buy the Designer's Reflection in the Arena Shop
-2. From the Diamond Arena page, tap `Dress Up` and coordinate three outfits based on the Weekly Theme
+1. Tap `Dress Up` and coordinate three outfits based on the Weekly Theme
-3. Return to the Diamond Arena page and tap on a player to challenge them and collect Flowers of Odes
+2. Return to the Diamond Arena page and tap on a player to challenge them and collect Flowers of Odes
-4. Increase your Tier by challenging players with a higher Tier Position than you
+3. Increase your Tier by challenging players with a higher Tier Position than you
-5. Finish at or above the Tier required to unlock the Designer's Reflection for purchase
+4. Finish at or above the required Tier to unlock the Designer's Reflection for purchase
-6. Purchase the Designer's Reflection using Flowers of Odes
+6. Purchase the Designer's Reflection from the Arena Shop with Flowers of Odes before the end of the Season

 ### <a name="pinnacle">Pinnacle Battles</a>

 Team up with other stylists to defeat a powerful opponent in Pinnacle Battles.
-Each time your team defeats the opponent, you will earn Shards of the opponent's Designer's Reflection, as well as Shards of its clothing set.
+Each time your team defeats the opponent, you will earn Shards of the opponent's Designer's Reflection, as well as Shards of the Pinnacle Battle Exclusive clothing set.
 You must buy every item in the set with Shards before you can unlock the Designer's Reflection.

 To access Pinnacle Battles from the home page, tap on `Start Journey`, switch to the `Team` tab, then tap `Pinnacle Battles`.